 Place the bird flat, breast side up, on the rack in the baking sheet.
+Make a paste with spices and olive oil.
 Rub with spice mix and let rest at room temperature for 30 minutes.
-Preheat oven to 450 degrees.
-Before cooking drizzle olive oil over turkey and roast for 1 hour or until the temperature of the thickest part of the breast reaches 160 degrees.
-Remove from the oven, tent with foil and let rest for 30 minutes (during this time the bird temperature will reach 165 degrees and thighs should be 175 degrees).
+Preheat oven to 450 degrees F. Roast for 15 minutes, and then reduced temperature to 375 degrees F. Cook an additional hour or until the temperature of the thickest part of the breast reaches 160 degrees.
+Remove from the oven, tent with foil and let rest for 15 minutes (during this time the bird temperature will reach 165 degrees and thighs should be 175 degrees).

 Carve and serve.

 NOTES: I took the back, wing tips, neck and giblets, covered them with water and simmered them for about an hour.
 I then used the broth for both the stuffing and gravy.
 I also cooked the stuffing in the oven, in a baking dish, uncovered, with the turkey.
 They finished up about the same time.

 The next time I make this, I would forego the metal rack and instead use a roasting pan and place the bird on a bed of carrots, celery and onion.
 With the shorter cooking time, the flavor could use the boost.
 I do feel this is a great technique for wood grilling or smoking.

 More Recipes: We have a bunch, a peck, a bushel, of Thanksgiving recipes, including my favorite Upside-Down Cranberry Cake (here), No Boil Mashed Potatoes (here), and Non-Traditional Sides (here), click on this link for all the other recipes or search by name or ingredient in the search box at the bottom of the blog.